Play-Microservices/.github/profile/README.md

 In future this repository will be responsible for CI/CD staff and things related with cloud provider (in my case it will be Azure).

+### Play.Frontend

+Repository with Nodejs frontend app to call microservices.
+It has also link to RabbitMQ dashboard to see usage.

+### Play.Identity

+Repository with Identity Provider logic.
+It also contains API to manage users in the system.

 ## Deployment

 1. Download all repositories into single folder - for example *Play.Microservices*.